zchips/W_S10_Challenge/README.md

 It's up to you whether to track the totality of app state using Redux, or go instead with a combination of different approaches.

-Your main goal is to implement a form that can POST pizza orders to a server.
-The finished app will also display a list of past orders obtained via GET.
+The main goal is to implement a form that can POST pizza orders to a server.
+The finished product will also display a list of past orders obtained via GET.

 ## 🥷 Tasks